 North Park is one of San Diego’s most entertaining neighborhoods.
-Between micro-breweries, art academies, funky coffee shops, and chic clothing boutiques, there is something here for everyone.
+There is something here for everyone between micro-breweries, art academies, funky coffee shops, and chic clothing boutiques.
 To make it even better, many of these great shops are within walking distance of each other.
 With a seemingly endless amount of fun things to do in North Park, you’ll have to make an effort to leave!

 Where is North Park, San Diego?

-North Park is an urban neighborhood in the Metro area of San Diego just South East of Downtown San Diego.
-North Park has several sub-neighborhoods within itself, such as Morley Field, Altadena, Burlingame, and a few others.
+North Park is an urban neighborhood in the Metro area of San Diego, just South East of Downtown San Diego.
+North Park has several sub-neighborhoods, such as Morley Field, Altadena, Burlingame, and others.
 These neighborhoods are sought after by people searching to buy a home in a walkable neighborhood of San Diego.
 Most of the homes in these neighborhoods are Craftsman Style Homes, Spanish Style Homes, Tudor Style homes, California Bungalows, and a few Modern Style homes are now being introduced by investor-builders that turn around and sell for a profit.

 North Park Shops

 There are tons of places to shop in North Park that are as diverse and unique as the neighborhood.
-Whether you are looking to get a new tattoo, a haircut, camera equipment, graphic design work, a real estate office or vintage clothing; North Park has this and a lot more.
-There is not a need to go to the mall any more when you can find everything you need in North Park.
+Whether you are looking to get a new tattoo, a haircut, camera equipment, graphic design work, a real estate office, or vintage clothing, North Park has this and a lot more.
+There is no need to go to the mall anymore when you can find everything you need in North Park.
 Hunt and Gather is an exciting shop with all kinds of vibrant clothes, funky sunglasses, and funky accessories.
-Pick up a few items and you’ll feel like a million bucks!
+Pick up a few items, and you’ll feel like a million bucks!
 Also, cross the street is Rae Boutique, if you’re feeling a little shopping spree.
-Located on at the corner University Ave and Granada, It’s within walking distance of Pigment, a fantastic shop with everything you can think of to turn your home into a warm, welcoming sanctuary.
-Indoor and outdoor furniture, pretty planter boxes, candles, planter boxes, the list goes on and on.
+Located at the corner of University Ave and Granada, It’s within walking distance of Pigment, a fantastic shop with everything you can think of to turn your home into a warm, welcoming sanctuary.
+Indoor and outdoor furniture, pretty planter boxes, candles, planter boxes, and the list go on.
 They even have a fun photo booth to snapshots near the cool wrap-around white couch.

 North Park Art Festival

 It is a great local North Park tradition that takes place every year.
-Come and enjoy live music along with local food, and live street art demonstrations.
-Some of the best things in life are FREE and this is one of them, so don’t miss out.
+Come and enjoy live music along with local food and live street art demonstrations.
+Some of the best things in life are FREE, which is one of them, so don’t miss out.
 San Diego’s hippest neighborhood brings you entertainment day and night on May 11th from 11 am through 10 pm.
 If you want to engage in the Beer Block Tasting, get your tickets here.

 North Park Farmer’s Market

-Every Thursday, from 3-7:30 pm, is the farmers market on North Park Way, beginning at 30th Street and extending as far as Utah Street.
+From 3-7:30 pm, every Thursday is the farmers market on North Park Way, beginning at 30th Street and extending as far as Utah Street.
 There you’ll find vendor booths ranging from Hawaiian Food to locally produced honey.
-The Mediterranean food great, as well as the organic coffee tent.
+The Mediterranean food is great, as well as the organic coffee tent.
 I like to do a bit of shopping here, getting some avocados and grapefruit.
 The produce is simply amazing.
-With 80 tents of vendors and farmers, you’re bound to stumble across something that catches your eye, or your nose!
+With 80 tents of vendors and farmers, you’re bound to stumble across something that catches your eye or your nose!

 Enjoy the music coming from the booths set up by local musicians while you shop for your produce and amazing cooked food displayed throughout the vendors.